Learn About Real Estate Crowdfunding and Investing Without the Hassle

 Another real estate crowdunding platform, Peer Street offers accredited investors the opportunity to invest in a variety of types or real estate debt.
 Investing in crowdfunded real estate debt is like serving as the bank, and receiving regular cash flow.

 In fact the number of real estate crowdfunding sites is exploding with the possibility to invest directly in a wide range of various types of real estate.
 As with any type of investing, it’s wise to review the platform and weigh the potential gains vs losses.

 I still own a couple of residential rentals but am only investing new money in REITs and in crowdfunding projects.
 There are disadvantages and benefits to each investing method.
 I still like the pride of ownership and tax breaks I get from direct ownership but love the stress-free returns of REITs.
 Crowdfunding is a newer opportunity but has its own advantages as well like the ability to diversify across different property types and locations easily.

 Real estate investing doesn’t have to cause you to lose sleep or stress out.
 Different options to invest in real estate can give you exposure to an asset class that will diversify your portfolio and provide solid returns without all the hassle of traditional investing.
 Consult your financial advisor for how real estate investing fits with your wealth plan and consider an accountant to make sure you get all the tax benefits.

-Joseph Hogue, CFA is an investment analyst and blogger.
+By, Joseph Hogue, CFA is an investment analyst and blogger.
 He runs five websites in personal finance, investing, making money and crowdfunding along with his work as a freelance equity analyst.
 He is a veteran of the Marine Corps and holds the Chartered Financial Analyst (CFA) designation.